NullInfinity/DogsVsCatsRedux/report.md

 is contained in `DogsVsCats_Inception.ipynb`.
 The model attains about `99.5%` accuracy and attains a loss of `0.073` on the Kaggle leaderboard.

-## Notes
+## General Notes

 ### Overfitting

 While minimizing the cross entropy on the training batches, the accuracy is computed periodically on the validation set.
-If the validation error starts to increase while the training cross entropy is still falling, overfitting is probably occuring.
+If the validation error starts to increase while the training cross entropy is still falling, it is likely that overfitting is occuring.
 I do not plot any learning graphs in the notebooks, but the cross entropy and validation error are recorded with a TensorFlow `SummarySaver`, so plots can be viewed with TensorBoard.
-Log output to the console from training can also be used to roughly see when overfitting starts to occur.
+Log output to the console from training can also be used to roughly track training against validation loss/error.

-For both models, the cross entropy computed on the local validation and test sets was usually lower than the cross entropy score computed by Kaggle.
-This may suggest some problems with generalisation of the model.
-If this is overfitting, it could be helped by larger validation/test sets or cross validation (along with the corresponding increase in computation time due to multiple training sets).
-Additionally, to help the model generalise, it could be useful to apply random distortions and noise to the training images on each iteration.
-This would require redesigning my input pipeline so I have omitted it for now, but it may be worth experimenting with in the future.
+For both models, the validation and test loss matched the training loss well following training.
+However, the loss on the Kaggle public leaderboard was usually a little higher (though still satisfactory).
+This could suggest the dreaded [public test set overfitting][KaggleOverfitting].
+However, this seems unlikely due to the low number of submissions.
+On the other hand, the test set and especially the validation set were quite small, which might be why I failed to fully protect against overfitting.

+The obvious solution would be larger validation and test sets.
+Given the limited data available, one could employ cross validation, but since the networks are relatively slow to train, this would have a high computational cost.

+There are a number of additional options for improving performance and generalisation, such as heavier regularization or stopping training earlier.
+For more possibilities, see the section below on [future work](#future-work).

 ### Initialization